daveadams/bashutils/README.md

 ## TESTING

-To test `stdlib.sh`, run this command from the project root directory:
+To test `share/stdlib.sh`, run this command from the project root directory:

     $ test/test-stdlib.sh